 - $15,000 for property damage per accident.

-Maryland also requires uninsured/underinsured motorist (UM/UIM) coverage at matching limits — and unlike many states, Maryland does not allow drivers to waive UM/UIM coverage.
-Personal Injury Protection (PIP) of $2,500 is also required but can be waived in writing.
-Maryland uses an electronic verification system that detects insurance lapses within days, which is why even a short gap in coverage can trigger consequences.
+Maryland also requires uninsured/underinsured motorist (UM/UIM) coverage at matching limits — and unlike many states, Maryland does not let drivers waive it.
+Personal Injury Protection (PIP) of $2,500 is required as well, though it can be waived in writing.
+Maryland runs an electronic verification system that detects lapses within days, which is why even a short gap in coverage triggers consequences.

 Track One: The MVA Administrative Penalty

-The MVA’s uninsured-motorist penalty operates under § 17-106 and applies automatically whenever the required security on a registered vehicle lapses.
-The fee structure (current as of the July 1, 2024 increase):
+The MVA’s uninsured-motorist penalty operates under § 17-106 and applies automatically whenever the required security on a registered vehicle lapses:

 - $200 for the first 30 days of the lapse;